Causal Inference for Multiple Treatments using Fractional Factorial Designs: Variance derivations

-This section gives details on the derivation of the variance of our estimators of factorial effects under a fractional factorial design, as given in Equation~\ref{eq:varfracfac}.
-The proofs here are similar to those given in \cite{Dasgupta2015} and \cite{lu2016randomization}.
-We first breakdown $\tilde{S}^2_k$ in the same way that \cite{Dasgupta2015} and \cite{lu2016randomization} broke down $S_k^2$, to show that we obtain similar results for the fractional case as the full factorial.
-Let $g^*_{kj}$ be the $j$th element of vector $\bm{g}^*_k$.
+This section gives details on the derivation of the variances and covariances of our estimators of factorial effects under a fractional factorial design, as given in Equation~\ref{eq:varfracfac}.
+The proofs are direct from Theorem 3 in \cite{li2017general} as we can express our estimands and estimators as linear combinations of potential outcomes.
+In particular, let $\bm{A}_{\bm{z}^*_{j}}$ be the vector with entries being the $j$th entries in the $\bm{g}^*$ for all factorial effects:

-Now we find the variance of $\widehat{\tau}^*(k)$ in a proof analogous to that given for balanced factorial designs in \cite{Dasgupta2015} and for unbalanced factorial designs in \cite{lu2016randomization}.